ONSdigital/sml-public/public_pages/intro.md

 # SML User Guides

 Welcome to the Statistical Methods Library user documentation website!

-Here you will find User Guides for the methods available on the SML web portal: [statisticalmethodslibrary.ons.gov.uk](https://statisticalmethodslibrary.ons.gov.uk/).
+Here you will find User Guides for our publically available methods.

 ```{image} ./assets/SML_logo_shelf.png
 ---